Answer

 The book of Job asks a question about the afterlife very simply: “If a man dies, will he live again?”
 (Job 14:14).
 Asking the question is easy; more difficult is finding someone to answer the question with authority and experience.

 Jesus Christ is the one person who can speak with real authority (and experience) concerning the afterlife.
 What gives Him sole authority to speak of heaven is that He came from there: “No one has ever gone into heaven except the one who came from heaven—the Son of Man” (John 3:13).
-The Lord Jesus, with His firsthand experience in heaven, presents us with three basic truths about the subject of life after death:
+The Lord Jesus, with His firsthand experience in heaven, presents us with three basic truths about life after death:

 1. There is an afterlife.